 Display boxes?
 Even harder to find since most drug and candy store workers tossed them out.
 Fantastic display items that bring back memories of five and ten-cent wax packs.
-Most wrappers run less than $50.
-Boxes from the 1960s are usually less than $250...a lot less sometimes.
+Most wrappers from the late-1950s and up run less than $50.
+Boxes from the 1960s are usually less than $250…sometimes a lot less.

-Old basketball cards: Hockey cards have a huge following in Canada and parts of Europe.
+: Hockey cards have a huge following in Canada and parts of Europe.
 Basketball?
-Pretty limited.
-Toss out Michael Jordan's rookie card and maybe the one with Bird and Magic on it and most basketball cards just don't generate much excitement among collectors.
+A world-wide game but its cardboard remains largely unappreciated.
+Toss out Michael Jordan’s rookie card, the 1980-81 Bird/Magic rookie and a smattering of other star rookies and the remaining older basketball cards just don’t generate much excitement among collectors.

 Prices are reasonable, especially on the sets, which tend to be smaller in size.
 The Topps tall boys of 1969 and 1970 are hobby classics.
 Considering how quickly hoops is becoming a worldwide game and basketball cards could even be poised to jump in value.